uga-ssrl/SSRLCV-Util/README.md

 Run the program with:
 ```
-python3 track_orbit_camera_gen.py altitidue stepAngle numSteps
+python3 track_orbit_camera_gen.py altitude stepAngle numSteps
 ```
 Where the arguments are:

-* `altitidue` -- the altitidue of the circular orbit in km
+* `altitude` -- the altitude of the circular orbit in km
 * `stepAngle` -- the off angle from the point track normal
 * `numSteps ` -- the numbers of angle steps to take